Back to top

 • Some root vegetables (carrots, beets, rutabaga, potatoes, radishes) can produce a crop under partial shade, but the growth period is typically longer than in full sun.

-• Look for shade-tolerant varieties or varieties from regions with shorter growing seasons, which may be more tolerant of less sunlight and cooler growing conditions.
+• Look for shade-tolerant varieties or varieties from regions with shorter growing season, which may be more tolerant of reduced sunlight and cooler growing conditions.

 • Shady areas under solar panels could be a potential selling point among consumers of pick-your-own crops on hot summer days.

 • The design of a dual-use array should be done with consideration of height, width, and turning clearances for farm equipment.
-Attention should be given not only to current practices and equipment, but expectations for change over the next 25 years.
+Attention should be given not only to current practices and equipment, but to anticipated farming changes over the next 25 years.

 • When choosing which crops to grow, consider weed management and the susceptibility of crops to diseases which thrive in humid conditions.
 Weed management will require more time under solar arrays in annual cropping systems, since extra attention must be paid to the areas surrounding array posts.
 The potential for disease may also increase in the shady, humid conditions persisting under solar panels.